 Adding a cable for power and data has been an obvious development.
 A U.S. startup called Spooky Action, for example, has been experimenting with TUAVs to connect remote areas of Africa.

 Unlike free-flying UAVs, little theoretical work has been done on how best to position their tethered counterparts.
 The KAUST researchers took two approaches.
-First, they used exhaustive search optimization; crunching numbers for every item in a set of possible locations, with each location corresponding to a value of coverage probability.
-Secondly, they derived closed-form expressions for a suboptimal solution; faster arrived at but less accurate.
+First, they used exhaustive search optimization by crunching numbers for every item in a set of possible locations, with each location corresponding to a value of coverage probability.
+Secondly, they derived closed-form expressions for a suboptimal solution, which was faster arrived at but less accurate.
 Future modeling will likely use both methods, with the latter greatly reducing the size of the set searched through by the former.

 “An interesting result was that with longer tethers, TUAVs will outperform free-flying UAVs in just about every scenario,” says Kishk.
 “Tomorrow’s 5G equipment is heavier and consumes more power than 4G today, so their advantage will become more apparent.”